Join me at Bayou Book Junkie for my Enemy Within cover reveal!!

 “It would.”
 Adam bit his lip.
 “In shaa Allah, it will someday.”

 Faisal’s eyes brightened.
 “You are Muslim?”

 “Respectful, then.”
 Faisal’s smile turned, from polite to something else.
-Something that slithered down Adam’s belly and sent jolts through his legs.
-“Something unusual in western men.”
+“Unusual in western men.”

 “You spend a lot of time with western men?”
 Jesus, someone should ban him from talking.
 He clamped his lips shut and looked away.
 “Sorry, that was rude.”